Asdeks/CrossAndZero/README.md

 ### Hi there 👋
+i'm currently working on "Cross and Zero" for my portfolio.
+That project show how i can use C++ and my lvl on "Functions" and so on.

 <!--
 **Asdeks/Asdeks** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.